Ganondrf/Professional-Portfolio/README.md

 # Raul Rodriguez Maestra - Cybersecurity Analyst

 Welcome to my cybersecurity portfolio!
 I'm an entry-level analyst passionate about digital privacy, threat detection, and incident response.
-My journey into cybersecurity began with a personal encounter with malware— and ever since, I’ve been committed to helping others and myself to protect their daily lives.
+My journey into cybersecurity began with a personal encounter with malware— and ever since, I’ve been committed to helping others to protect their daily lives.

 ---